 Langer's theories and ideology for examining art and expression emphasizes the importance of first considering the individual units of a piece before examining the whole.
-In doing so, it allows those interpretating the piece of art or music an understanding of how each piece or aspect is mapped to one other to form the whole.
-Each individual unit is considered an artistic sign or aspect that holds meaning (Innis, 2012).
-This is like the idea of a phoneme in linguistic, which the smallest unit of sound that still holds meaning.
-In the same way that phonemes come together to form words and sentences that contain meaning, the different aspects of a painting come together to portray a message or elicit a certain feeling.
-Each frame of a film is an image that can be interpreted using Langer's semiotic approach.
-In just one of a film's frames, there are a variety of different aspects to inspect.
-Lighting is an aspect of film that holds an immense amount of meaning to the scene that is being shown (Innis, 2012).
-Brighter lights can be used to set a peaceful and innocent mood within the audience, acting on peaceful experiences that allow them to relate directly to the film.
-The reverse effect can be seen with dark lighting, the audience will observe the mood as being dismal and remind them of a gloomy or depressing experience they have endured.
-A similar affect can be seen when looking at the color scheme used by an artist (Innis, 2012).
-Brighter colors are meant to elicit a happy or positive feeling within the viewer.
-On the other hand, darker colors are used to elicit the reverse, making the viewer feel sad or possess a negative feeling.
-Other aspects of art that are a concern of Langer's include setting, props, object placement, the use of empty space, outfits of the characters, although these only names a few, the list goes on and on.
-All these different aspects described add new meaning to an artistic piece as a whole and helps structure the message that the artist is portraying to the viewer.
+In doing so, it allows those interpretating given piece of art or music an understanding of how each piece or aspect is mapped to one other, to form the whole.
+Each individual unit is considered an artistic sign or aspect of a piece and holds meaning (Innis, 2012).
+This is similar to the idea of a phoneme in linguistic, which the smallest unit of sound that holds meaning.
+In the same way that phonemes come together to form words that have meaning, the different aspects of a painting come together to portray a message or elicit a certain feeling.
+Each frame of a film can be seen as an image that can be interpreted using Langer's semiotic approach.
+In one frame of a film there are a variety of different aspects to inspect.
+Lighting is an aspect of film that holds immense amounts of meaning to the scene that is being shown (Innis, 2012).
+Brighter lights can be used to set a peaceful and innocent mood within the viewer, acting on peaceful experiences that allow them to relate directly to the film.
+The reverse effect can be seen with dark lighting where the audience will observe the mood as being dismal and remind them of a gloomy or depressing time in their lives.
+A similar affect can be seen when looking at the color scheme used by the artist (Innis, 2012).
+Brighter colors are meant to illicit a happy or positive feeling within the viewer.
+On the other hand, darker colors are meant to do the reverse, making the viewer feel sad or possess a negative feeling.
+Other aspects of art that are a concern of Langer's include setting, props, object placement, the use of empty space, outfits of the characters, although this only names a few, the list goes on and on.
+All of these different aspects described add new meaning to the piece as a whole, and helps structure the message that the artist is portraying to the viewer.